 Let’s begin by asking ourselves whether our own behaviour – or the behaviour of our employer – might need to be regulated:

 Would we, when selling a car or a house, ensure that a prospective purchaser is aware of all its faults, such as:

 - The oil leak that can only be seen when the car has stood for some time in one place?

-- The noisy neighbours (that are the main reason we are selling)?
+- The noisy neighbours (who are the main reason we are selling the house)?

 - The dry rot in that hard-to-access roof space?

 - Pays attractive interest rates that disappear after 12 months, knowing that a significant proportion of investors will fail to switch to another investment?

 - Sells a ‘medicine’ whose efficacy is questionable?

 - imposing e.g. surcharges, administration charges or debit card charges for internet transactions which (a) do not appear until the end of e.g. the booking process, and (b) are much higher than could be justified by the cost said to be associated with the charge, or

 - using well hidden terms and conditions to get customers to sign up to automatic renewals, or

 - advertise low price offers with very restricted availability?

 - Sells expensive product-linked insurance which lowers the cost of the linked product but which is not needed by the majority of those buying it?